tansive/tansive/README.md

   Enforce fine-grained controls over tool calls.
 Every invocation is checked against policy in real time.

 - **Runtime Constraints and Transforms**
   Pin runtime sessions to specific values and apply user-defined transforms to modify or redact inputs to agents and tools.
-Protect sensitive data (e.g. PII, Health data), apply runtime feature flags, and adapt or enrich inputs to match the expectations of your current systems without undertaking costly data migration initiatives
+Protect sensitive data (e.g. PII, Health data), apply runtime feature flags, and adapt or enrich inputs to match the expectations of your current systems without undertaking costly data migration initiatives.

 - **Tamper-Evident Audit Logging**
-  Maintain, hash-linked, signed logs of every action for observability, compliance, and forensic analysis.
+  Maintain hash-linked, signed logs of every action for observability, compliance, and forensic analysis.

 - **Agents in any framework**
   Author agents in any framework - LangGraph, CrewAI, Semantic Kernel, etc.

 - **Tools in any language**
-  Author tools in any language.
-Tansive will run it and create an MCP endpoint with secure HTTP transport.
+  Author tools in any language or import tools from local or external MCP servers.
+Tansive will run or proxy them and create a policy-governed MCP endpoint with secure HTTP transport.

 - **GitOps Friendly**
   Configure everything via declarative YAML specs version-controlled in Git, modeled on familiar cloud-native patterns.